Young woman with messy bun holding bold 3D "10min" text, confident smirk, amber cinematic lighting

 Symptom: Avatar moves its mouth but no sound comes out, or you see a console error about autoplay.

-Cause: Browser autoplay policy blocks audio without a user gesture.
+Cause: Browser autoplay policy blocks audio without a user gesture, and an AudioContext created after an await starts suspended.

-// Will not work — no user gesture
+// Will not work — no user gesture, context starts suspended

 What to Build Next